macca448/kombucha_temp_ctl/README.md

   8.  misc wire and hardeware

 ## How it Works
-Heat ON temp is when chamber sensor temp is 26 degC Heat OFF temp is when chamber temp is 27 degC
+`Heat ON temp is when chamber sensor temp is 26 degC.`

+`Heat OFF temp is when chamber temp is 27 degC.`

-Fan HIGH speed when heater sensor temp above 30 degC else LOW speed First brew duration is typically 10 days subject to "TANG" taste test.
+`Fan HIGH speed when heater sensor temp above 30 degC else LOW speed.`

+`First brew duration is typically 10 days subject to "TANG" taste test.`

-Second ferment is not less than 4 days but I liketwo weeks or more for more "FIZZ" OTA has been implemented so Wireless updates are possible a 75W incandesecent lamp is all that was needed for the heater
+`Second ferment is not less than 4 days but I liketwo weeks or more for more "FIZZ".`

+`OTA has been implemented so Wireless updates are possible.`

+`a 75W incandesecent lamp is all that was needed for the heater.`

 #### What it looks like
 ![kombucha brewing chamber](https://github.com/macca448/kombucha_temp_ctl/blob/main/assets/kombucha_brewing.jpg)